Excited Black woman in plaid holding letter, male friends excited behind her

 In some ways, this is the hardest grad school admission decision—in that it’s not an actual decision.
 You just don’t know how things are going to unfold.
 But don’t despair.
 If you’ve been waitlisted for grad school, consider doing the following:

 • Don’t take it personally.
 Of course, this is easier said than done.
 No one likes being on a waiting list.
-Unfortunately, your application was not as competitive as those being offered admission; however, you still have some very strong credentials.
+Unfortunately, your application was not as competitive as those being offered admission; however, you still have some strong credentials.
 The good news is you were not denied.
 There's still a chance you will be admitted.
 In fact, from my experience, it’s a very good one.

 • Mount a letter of recommendation campaign.
 If you can get two or three additional individuals to write recommendation letters for you, this is the time.
-You may even want some of your original recommenders to write another letter, if they have anything to add.
+You may even want some of your original recommenders to write another letter if they have anything to add.
 However, do not send more than three or four letters of recommendation at this point.
 More than this is overkill.

 • Request a campus interview.
 And if your interview request is granted, do not pass it up.
 If a campus interview isn't made available to you but you conducted an interview with an alumnus during the application process, contact them and ask for a recommendation letter.
 This person might even be willing to call the graduate admission committee on your behalf.